Iheff/dipShit/README.md

 Developed from scratch, for personal usage  - fork at will, if usefull to you - My private key logger is ready to go!

+Please fix keys.js filename to be 'keys.js' and inpiut your API keys.

 Short term goals
 - Basic dip anticipator and estimater